boroda74/TagTools/README.md

 If you want to get the total duration of all tracks of artist of displayed track, i.e. the sum of track durations (function "Sum" of tag "Time") per artist (tag "Album Artist"), you should add grouping tag "Album Artist" and function "Sum(Time)".

-See two predefined presets "LIBRARY TOTALS" and "LIBRARY AVERAGES" of (not auto) "Library Reports" command for more examples.
+See two predefined presets "LIBRARY TOTALS" and "LIBRARY AVERAGES" of "Library Reports" command for more examples.

-*ALR virtual tag functions may be even more useful if they are used in grouping header in "Albums and Tracks" view.*
+*LR virtual tag functions may be even more useful if they are used in grouping header in "Albums and Tracks" view.*

+Make sure that you haven't *accidentally* checked some "Library Reports" presets for auto-applying.
+You will see warning message at the top of "Library Reports" window if any presets are marked as auto-applied:

+[Auto-applied preset view example][2]
 <br/>

 **Auto Rate**